 But why, you might ask, would a person choose Christianity?
 Why, if it promises difficulties, would someone become a part of a despised group of people?
 The writer of Revelation helps us with this concept.
 We see from passages already discussed that there will be few people who choose the path of salvation.
 This group, or remnant, is figuratively represented in the Revelation 14:4 as the 144,000 who are redeemed.
 While a completely figurative number, it is important to see the reward of this relatively small portion of the world's population.
 Consider Revelation 14:3-5, in which the following is said of Christ's people: "they follow the lamb wherever He goes."
-Continue reading in verses 12-13.
+If you continue reading in verses 12-13, you see the consequence of a life that is fully committed to following Jesus wherever He goes.
+It is called "blessed" and defined as a rest from all earthly labors and suffering.
 So try to ask yourself; will I follow the Lamb wherever He may go?
+Do I see the worth in following His path?